boomcycle/BCEncryptMail/README.md

 ### Encrypting and Emailing a Message.
 In addition to the path we supply to our BCEncryptMail constructor which tells it where to locate our encryption credentials, we must also specify mail credentials if we want to use this class to send the mail.
 I chose to add mail functions to this class because getting mail to work properly can be a real chore sometimes.
 Hopefully it will save someone a lot of trial and error.

-In this example, I have used the constants defined in config.php.
+In this example, I have used the constants defined in *config.php*.
+I have provided this file to collect most of the needed configuration values in one place as a convenience.
 The default values in there should work well with gmail.
 You will, of course, need to supply your own email address, email password, etc.
 ```php
 <?php
 require_once "BCEncryptMail.php";